elektrikmoonkey/open-source-avionics-lights-system/README.md

 # Open source avionics lights system for experimental aircrafts
-All avionics lights system hardware and software - Navigation, landing, strobe and taxi

-This project consists on pure hardware, no code where it makes use of the

-an open source avionics lights system that includes both hardware and software components, here are some steps you can follow:
+# This project consists of a pure hardware avionics lights system that includes both hardware list of components and diagram to build DIY on your own risk.

+# Here are some steps you can follow:
-- There are different types of lights, such as navigation, landing, strobe, taxi, etc. You also need to consider the size, shape, color, brightness, and power consumption of the lights.
+# Step 1: Determine the types of lights needed, such as navigation, landing, strobe, and taxi lights, and consider their size, shape, color, brightness, and power consumption.

-- Design hardware circuit that will control the lights.
-You can use a microcontroller, such as Arduino or Raspberry Pi, to program the logic and timing of the lights.
-You also need to choose the appropriate sensors, switches, resistors, capacitors, LEDs, and wires for your circuit.
+# Step 2: Design a hardware circuit to control the lights.
+Use pure hardware to program the logic and timing of the lights, and choose appropriate sensors, switches, resistors, capacitors, LEDs, and wires for your circuit.

-- Hardware reads inputs from the sensors and switches, and send the outputs to the LEDs.
-You also need to test and debug your code to make sure it works as expected.
+# Step 3: Test and debug your circuit to ensure it works as expected.
+The hardware should read inputs from sensors and switches, and send outputs to the LEDs.
+# - Tested, 2 weeks 24h non stop.
+All seems good.
+But use at your own risk.

-#List of hardware
+# List of hardware components:
+# - Voltage regulators: 5V, 10V, adjustable
-- 2x 555 (Can be one only, First controls each led on off, second blink faster the led)
+# - 2x NE555 Timer (Can be one only, First controls each LED on/off, second blinks the LED faster)
+# - 1x CD4017 CMOS-Decade counter/divider
+# - Transistors: NPN and PNP
+# - Capacitors: electrolytic
+# - Resistors: fixed (330 ohms) for LEDs (may not be necessary if you use an output of under 10V for LEDs)
+# - Resistors: adjustable (100k ohms)
+# - LEDs: 12V - 10W
+#   - 4x 10W White LEDs (2x Landing Right and 2x Landing Left - wings)
+#   - 3x 10W White LEDs (Left, Right, Tail)
+#   - 2x 10W Red LEDs (Right, Taxi)
+#   - 1x 10W Green LED (Left)
--
+# - Switches:
+#   - Physical switches to turn on and off
+#   - 3-button switch for landing light: Off, always ON, Blink left then right

 # Info

-This repository contains all the hardware and software files for an open source avionics lights system.
-The system includes navigation, landing, strobe, and taxi lights for aircraft.
-The system is based on pure hardware, using a 555 timer chip, and does not require any code.
+# This repository contains all the hardware and software files for an open source avionics lights system.
+# The system includes navigation, landing, strobe, and taxi lights for aircraft.
+# The system is based on pure hardware, using a 555 timer chip, and does not require any code.

 ## Hardware

-The hardware consists of a circuit board that connects the 555 timer chip with series of resitors,  switches, and the LEDs.
-The circuit diagram and the schematic are provided in the `hardware` folder.
-The circuit can be powered by a 12V battery.
+# The hardware consists of a circuit board that connects the 555 timer chip with a series of resistors, switches, and LEDs.
+# The circuit diagram and schematic are provided in the `hardware` folder.
+# The circuit can be powered by a 12V battery.

 ## Software

-No software is needed but if you want to modify the logic and timing of the lights.
-You can connect to Arduino or a Raspberry Pi board.
+# No software is needed, but if you want to modify the logic and timing of the lights, you can connect an Arduino or a Raspberry Pi board.

 ## Usage

-To use the system, you need to connect the circuit board to the 12v battery, and mount the LEDs on your aircraft.
-You can use the switches to turn on and off the different types of lights.
-You can also use the resitors on the input voltage regulators to adjust the brightness of the lights.
+# To use the system, you need to connect the circuit board to a 12V battery and mount the LEDs on your aircraft.
+# You can use the switches to turn on and off the different types of lights.
+# You can also use the resistors on the input voltage regulators to adjust the brightness of the lights.

 ## License

-This project is licensed under the MIT License.
+# This project is licensed under the MIT License.
 See the `LICENSE` file for more details.